Lymphatic Drainage Massage

 Who can benefit from lymphatic drainage massage?

-People with chronic fluid retention, limb swelling, breast cancer–related lymphoedema, or post-surgery swelling may benefit, especially when combined with physiotherapy guidance.
+People with fluid retention, limb swelling, breast cancer-related lymphoedema, or post-surgery swelling may benefit, especially when treatment sits within a broader management plan.

 How long is a typical lymphatic drainage massage session?

 Sessions usually last between 30 and 90 minutes.
-Your therapist will recommend a duration based on your goals and symptoms.
+Your therapist will recommend a duration based on your goals, symptoms, and health history.

 Is lymphatic drainage massage painful?